phyomauk/ansible-lab/README.md

 # Container Creation
 All required infrastructure is provisioned using Docker.

-The Dockerfile defines the base image for each container.
+Only one Dockerfile is included and it is the base image for each container.

-docker-compose.yml creates four containers from the Dockerfile, assigns static IP addresses, and creates the Docker network "ansible-net" with the CIDR block 10.10.10.0/24.
+The docker-compose.yml creates four containers from the Dockerfile, assigns static IP addresses, and creates the Docker network "ansible-net" with the CIDR block 10.10.10.0/24.

 # Roles
 Four Ansible roles are included in this project, located in the roles directory.